NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 G. States must describe their Medicaid programs in formal State Medicaid Plans, which are submitted to the federal Center for Medicare and Medicaid Services (CMS) for approval.
 Click here for New York's State Plan, posted as a result of Social Services Law § 363-e, added by the Laws of 2011, chapter 59, part H § 39, requiring that New York's Medicaid State Plan be available on DOH website

-H. WAIVERS -- Federal law does allow states to experiment with new and different ways of structuring health care services for the low-income by proposing waivers to CMS for approval.
+H. WAIVERS -- Federal law does allow states to experiment with new and different ways of structuring health care services for the low-income by proposing Section 1115 waivers to CMS for approval.
 Waiver documents are posted on the CMS website for each state.

 B. FEDERAL SUB-REGULATORY GUIDANCE